-Here at St Helen's, we will be posting lots of information about the national festival and about our own archaeology and heritage.
-Look out for information on this page between 11th and 19th July.
-Some of our naughty church mice have been getting involved, with their own archaeological dig.
+Here's some information about our own archaeology and heritage.
+Some of our naughty church mice got involved, with their own archaeological dig.
 Our clever artist caught them in the act!

 The photo below is of our archaeological dig, which took place in 2012, before planning permission was granted for our Heritage Centre.
 We knew that St Helen's was at the heart of Ashby's original Saxon settlement, but we were still unprepared for what our archaeologists found.